 The revamped internals mean the Neo 2 now offers left-right power data and pedal stroke analysis, boosting its position as a pro-grade piece of kit, plus the upgraded electronics future-proof the trainer against further software updates.
 Additional compatibility for 142x12mm and 148x12mm axles means you can use the Neo 2 with virtually any bike (rim or disc brake).

 Otherwise, the Neo 2 retains all the features that made us love the original, including the ability to simulate rough road surfaces on Zwift (gravel, cobbles etc), and you get a little boost on virtual descents.
 ANT+ FE-C and Bluetooth Smart connectivity ensure the Neo can be hooked up to a range of third-party software, including Tacx’s own app.
 Finally, data fiends will be happy, with the Neo 2 capable of handling 2,200 watts (whether your legs are, is an entirely different story), with a claimed power accuracy of 1%.

 On the flip side, the same sticking points as the original Neo apply here: this is a seriously heavy unit (21.5kg) and while the trainer folds up when in use the large (and very stable) footprint takes up more floor space than most.
-There’s no doubt the Neo 2 is expensive too (and the £1,199 RRP still doesn’t include a cassette) but that price tag is backed up by first-class performance.
+There’s no doubt the Neo 2 is expensive too (yet doesn’t include a cassette) but that price tag is backed up by first-class performance.